fjcanyue/aseprite-windows/README.md

 ## FAQ

-## libcrypto-1_1-x64.dll Not Found
+### libcrypto-1_1-x64.dll Not Found

-Download [OpenSSL 1.1.1 binary for windows](https://kb.firedaemon.com/support/solutions/articles/4000121705-openssl-3-1-3-0-and-1-1-1-binary-distributions-for-microsoft-windows), and extract ```openssl-1.1\x64\bin\libcrypto-1_1-x64.dll``` to the PATH or aseprite home directory.
+Download the [OpenSSL 1.1.1 binary for Windows](https://kb.firedaemon.com/support/solutions/articles/4000121705-openssl-3-1-3-0-and-1-1-1-binary-distributions-for-microsoft-windows), and extract the required DLL files to the appropriate location.